The Rector is the “head priest” of a congregation

 Mike was baptized into the Episcopal Church in his home parish, St. Paul’s in Lakewood Colorado.
 His mother (also an Episcopal priest) and his father (an attorney) are both retired and live in the Denver area.
 Mike gets back to Colorado to ski at least once a year.
 He is especially fond of Winter Park.

-Mike graduated from the University of San Diego with a degree in theology in 2005.
-He received his Masters in Divinity from The Virginia Theological Seminary.
+Mike graduated from the University of San Diego with honors in theology.
+He received his Masters in Divinity with honors from The Virginia Theological Seminary.
 He also studied at Oxford University and ITESO, the Jesuit University of Guadalajara, Mexico.
-Between college and Seminary, Mike served for a year with the Young Adult Service Corps of The Episcopal Church at a boy’s foster home and school Tegucigalpa, Honduras and worked to re-establish an Episcopal campus ministry at The University of California, San Diego.
+Between college and Seminary, Mike served for a year with the Young Adult Service Corps of The Episcopal Church at a foster home and school Tegucigalpa, Honduras.
+Mike also re-established an Episcopal campus ministry at The University of California, San Diego.

-Mike is an enthusiastic traveler, ukulele player, and also counts reading as a hobby.
+Mike is an enthusiastic traveler, ukulele player, and counts reading as a hobby.
 You can often find him running in Tower Grove park or practicing yoga at a local studio.
 He loves the theology of Jon Sobrino, the fiction of Madeleine L’Engle, and the poetry of Nayyirah Waheed.
 He maintains a connection to Central America through his service on the board of Cristosal, an Episcopal-founded Human Rights organization based in El Salvador.

 Mike and his husband Ellis Anderson were married in Washington DC in 2013.
 They had their civil marriage blessed at Christ Church Cathedral in St. Louis in May of 2015.
 Ellis works as an English Language Learning Specialist (formerly called ESL) at a charter school in the city of St. Louis.
-Together they are the proud parents of Silas, whom they adopted in 2020 from the foster system in the city of St. Louis.
+Ellis and Mike are the proud parents of Silas, whom they adopted in 2020 from the foster system in the city of St. Louis.
 Their family is rounded out by a sweet Labradoodle named Oscar.